ZeldaFan0225/ChatGPT-Discord-Bot/config.md

         "user_leaderboard": Whether this feature is enabled or not (BOOLEAN) *4 },
-    "leaderboard_amount_users": How many users to display on the leaderboard (NUMBER), "message_context_actions": An Array of message contexts with system instructions (ARRAY WITH OBJECTS WITH THE PROPERTIES name AND system_instruction) *4, "costs": {
+    "leaderboard_amount_users": How many users to display on the leaderboard (NUMBER), "auto_create_commands": When set to true the commands will be automatically created (BOOLEAN) *11, "message_context_actions": An Array of message contexts with system instructions (ARRAY WITH OBJECTS WITH THE PROPERTIES name AND system_instruction) *4, "costs": {
         "MODEL NAME": {